Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/align.rst

    Hold down :kbd:`Shift` while using the numpad to set the view axis.

-Center Cursor and View All :kbd:`Shift-C` moves the cursor back to the origin and zooms in/out so that you can see everything in your scene.
+Center Cursor and View All :kbd:`Shift-C`
+   Moves the cursor back to the origin and zooms in/out so that you can see everything in your scene.
 Align Active Camera to View :kbd:`Ctrl-Alt-Numpad0` Gives your active camera the current viewpoint.
 Align Active Camera to Selected